 - 10 karat earrings have 41.7% pure gold

-Essentially, the higher the karat contained in a piece, the purer gold it contains, and therefore, the more expensive it is.
+Essentially, the higher the karat in a piece, the purer gold it has, the more expensive it is.
+You can also learn more here What are the markings on gold jewelry mean?

 Pros of Yellow Gold